 Every electronic dance music genre and other genres have a range in which the tempo of their music can vary, which is also the case for house music.
 We can express the tempo of a song in beats per minute (BPM).
-Furthermore, most people mean with house music, the genre, the subgenres of it, or they mean the genre with its subgenres.
+Most people mean with house music, a genre, a subgenre of house music, or they mean a genre combined with its subgenres.

-This post first explains briefly what house music and a tempo is, and then there follow some example tempos of some house genres.
+This post first explains briefly what house music and a tempo is, and then there follows some example tempos of some house genres.
 After that, there follows information about genres with an unknown tempo, and that tempo of music can change.
-At last, there follows information about why to play music on a different tempo, why 128 BPM is popular, and the originate of the house tempo.
+At last, there follows information about why to play music at a different tempo, why 128 BPM is popular, and the origin of the house tempo.

 Explaining Briefly House Music and Tempo